ryanblakely/ryanblakely.com/src/posts/how-i-built-magfinder-using-react-and-python.md

 ![Magfinder newsletter UI](https://res.cloudinary.com/dccqw6mij/image/upload/v1647129405/phfqufcmrzujznjjh2ig.png)

-I use Replit to retrieve the newsletter subscribers from Fauna, generate the email using an html file in the repl directory, and then emailing the magazine to subscribers using the built-in [SMTP python library](https://docs.python.org/3/library/smtplib.html) Python module and [Postmark](https://postmarkapp.com).
+I use Replit to retrieve the newsletter subscribers from Fauna, generate the email, and deliver it to users.

 </section>